-Tis the season for all things Pumpkin Spice!
+Pumpkin Spice Whoopie Pie – Raise your hand if you love all things Pumpkin Spice!
 Those autumnal drinks are all the rage and it seems like Fall drinks are coming out earlier and earlier every year.
-Autumn is my favorite time of the year, I look forward to making my favorite fall treat, Pumpkin Spice Whoopie Pies.
+Autumn is my favorite time of the year and I always look forward to making my favorite fall treat, Pumpkin Spice Whoopie Pies.
 They are always a hit in our house!

-Bake up some Pumpkin Spice Whoopies
+Bake up some Pumpkin Spice Treats

 Baking up these cake-like treats will fill your home with the warm scents of fall and give your family something to look forward to.
 We love to wrap a few of these cuties up and deliver them to the neighbors or teachers.
 So if you’re craving just one more pumpkin-flavored treat I encourage you to roll up your sleeves and whip up a batch of these Pumpkin Whoopie Pies!